Cancer Care Can’t Wait: How One Woman’s Cancer Diagnosis Helped Save Her Sister’s Life

 But the sisters found humor in the moment too.
 “At the beginning of all this when I told Leah if my cancer somehow helped her it’d all be worth it, I was only kidding,” Rachel laughs.
 “Once I composed myself, I told Leah she owes me a fancy steak dinner.”

 Sharing laughs has helped Rachel and Leah throughout their long journey.
 “It’s incredibly stressful and exhausting,” Leah says.
-“But we feel lucky to be fighting this fight, where we know we have a good prognosis,” Rachel adds.
+“But we feel lucky because we know we have a good prognosis,” adds Rachel.